 Because my red hair means that I have pretty much the opposite of a Polynesian complexion, we’ve never spent an entire day on the beach.
 Until now.
 A beach umbrella just won’t give enough shade, but a four-sided tent will!
 We thoroughly enjoyed being able to lounge by the beach while we were provided with meal and drink service to our cabana and complimentary cold water, a fruit plate, and the most amazing fresh pineapple I have ever had.

 We checked out beach rentals at other resorts on Maui and NO ONE had a cabana in as great a location as the one we rented at the Hyatt Regency Maui.
-Check out the different type of beach rentals at the Hyatt Regency Maui.
+Check out my guide to the different type of beach rentals at the Hyatt Regency Maui.

 12. The location